The Captivating Energy of Art is a Healing Affair - Article Banner

 Paracelsus Portrait

-Swiss born 15th century Paracelsus was a physician, alchemist, and philosopher.
-Later in life, he had declared his own spiritual energy through his self given name: “Para” meaning beyond.
-And, “Celsus” after the 1st-century Roman encyclopaedist known for his medical work.
+Swiss-born 15th-century Paracelsus was a physician, alchemist, and philosopher.
+Later in life, he declared his spiritual energy through his self-given name: “Para,” meaning beyond, and “Celsus,” after the 1st-century Roman encyclopaedist known for his medical work.

-Note: A Hermetist is a person who follows the practice of hermetic doctrine, which are the teachings of Hermes Trismegistus.
+Note: A Hermetist follows the teaching of Hermes Trismegistus.
 Also known as Thoth, Hermes was supposedly a contemporary of Moses in ancient Egypt.

 bar